Here’s a quick look at what Capital One miles are worth.

 It is pretty easy to rack up rewards miles as well, with generous sign-up bonuses on all Capital One rewards cards and straightforward rewards rates.
 With perks like these, it is no wonder the Capital One® Venture® Rewards Credit Card is one of our top-rated travel cards.

 One of our most popular travel rewards cards, the Venture card comes with a high rewards rate and valuable perks for frequent travelers.

 |More things to know: |

 The value of each Capital One rewards mile can vary depending on how you redeem it, but the base value is 1 cent per mile.
 If you choose to redeem your miles for cash back instead of travel, you will lose half of that value.

 Transferring miles to a partner airline is where things get tricky.
-When you transfer your miles, every two Capital One miles gets you 1.5 airline points.
-But because the value of each airline point varies, you can occasionally get a mile value greater than 1 cent.
+When you transfer your miles, every two Capital One miles gets you 1.5 airline miles (Emirates and Singapore Airlines transfers only get 1 airline mile per Capital One mile).
+But because the value of each airline mile varies, you can occasionally get a mile value greater than 1 cent.

 |Redemption option||Mile value (cents)|

 How to calculate the value of Capital One miles